-- Rural stations are more reliant on CPB funding than urban stations.
-In FY2011, CPB grants represented 20 percent of an average rural station's revenue, versus 14 percent for the industry as a whole.
-Nearly half of all rural grantees — 111 stations — relied on CPB for at least 25 percent of their revenue while 23 rural stations — many on Native American reservations — relied on CPB funding for at least 50 percent of their revenue.
+- Rural stations depend more CPB funding than urban stations.
+In FY2012, CPB grants represented 20 percent of an average rural station's revenue, versus 14 percent for the industry as a whole.
+Nearly half of all rural grantees — 115 stations — relied on CPB for at least 25 percent of their revenue while 26 rural stations — many on Native American reservations — relied on CPB funding for at least 50 percent of their revenue.

-- Rural stations are more reliant on state government funding than urban stations.
-In FY2011, state funding represented 22 percent of an average rural station's revenue, versus 12 percent for the industry as a whole.
+- Rural stations depend more on state government funding than urban stations.
+In FY2012, state funding represented 22 percent of an average rural station's revenue, versus 12 percent for the industry as a whole.

 - Rural stations have a harder time raising money from individual donors than urban stations.
-In FY2011, individual donations represented 26 percent of an average rural station's total revenue, versus 34 percent for the industry as a whole.
+In FY2012, individual donations represented 27 percent of an average rural station's total revenue, versus 35 percent for the industry as a whole.

 - Due to the low population density of its viewer and listener bases, and the fact that they often operate multiple transmitters, broadcasting and engineering costs are higher at rural stations than at urban ones.
-In FY2011, broadcasting and engineering costs represented 27 percent of the average rural station's total expenses, versus 18 percent for the industry as a whole.
+In FY2012, broadcasting and engineering costs represented 27 percent of the average rural station's total expenses, versus 19 percent for the industry as a whole.